edbennett/performant-numpy/_episodes/02-whole-array.md

 > ## Performance comparison
 >
 > The mean that we calculated using a masked arrays could equally
-> well have been calcualted using multiplication or fancy indexing.
+> well have been calculated using multiplication or fancy indexing.
 > Implement these two methods, and compare their performance.
 >
 >> ## Solution